 Individuals must remain fit and proper at all times.
-The QFC Regulatory Authority must be notified of any changes to an individual’s circumstances where the rules require it, or where the QFC Regulatory Authority would otherwise reasonably expect to be informed.
+The QFC Regulatory Authority must be notified of any changes to an individual’s circumstances where the rules require it or where the QFC Regulatory Authority would otherwise reasonably expect to be informed.
 If in doubt, report it.

 5. Are details of approved individuals made public?

-The QFC Regulatory Authority makes public its register of approved individuals, which details all individuals approved by the QFC Regulatory Authority to carry out a Controlled Function at an Authorised Firm.
+The QFC Regulatory Authority publishes its register of approved individuals, which details all individuals approved by the QFC Regulatory Authority to carry out a Controlled Function at an Authorised Firm.
 The register details which Controlled Functions an individual is permitted to carry out in relation to each Authorised Firm.
 Disciplinary actions against individuals and firms are also made public.